chakeson/Reading-order/reading-order/README.md

 # TODO
+- Add login page

+- Add login api hooking

+- Add account settings.

+- Way to exfiltrate data for requests.

+- Add api hooking for books.tsx so it saves progress.

 - Add progress-bar on navbar.

-- Add api hooking for books.tsx so it saves progress.

 - Siege of Terra page.